Rikkirt/downloaderone/README.md

 - LOGGER.
 More traceble and userviewable log.

 LIKE
 - Settings: Make possible to set different audio/video formats
-- Make Tab Play to play the downloads (or as play action in row)
+- Make UI to play the downloads (or as play action in row)
-- No scrollbar horizontal and vertical when resizing
+- No scrollbar horizontal and vertical when resizing main window
 - Translations

 RESOLVED